miguel-vila/miguel-vila.github.io/posts/2016-10-09-towards-an-applicative-for-macro.md

 tags: Scala, Macros, Monads, Applicatives
 ---

-This post is Jupyter notebook that you can find [here](/../jupyter_notebooks/towards-an-applicative-macro-1.html)
+This post is a Jupyter notebook that you can find [here](/../jupyter_notebooks/towards-an-applicative-macro-1.html)